ManishSeal/DenoisingAutoEncoder/README.md

 4) Under the main function for the DenoisingAutoEncoder.py update the file paths, the dimension of the network, number of epochs and the learning rate.

-Note: The model is a very simple model.
-It is supposed to be a single layer stacked encoder, putting higher dimensions for the net_dims might result in unexpected results or failures.
+Note: This is a very simple model.
+It is a single layer Auto-Encoder.
+Putting higher dimensions for the net_dims might result in unexpected results or failures.
 The learning rate is kept constant.
 No momentum is used.
 Batch Gradient Descent is used.
+An output from the denoising autoencoder can be seen under the output folder.